All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 575 (Manga), Episode 484 (Anime)

-A giant and one of the infamous criminals sentenced to Level 6 of Impel Down.
-He has eaten a Devil Fruit that makes him enormous, even bigger than other giants.
+A member of the giant race, and one of the infamous criminals sentenced to Level 6 of Impel Down.
+He has eaten an unknown Devil Fruit that makes him enormous, even bigger than other giants.
 Despite his absurd size, he's very shy, to the point of being embarrassed when the Marines notice him hidden behind Marineford's base, and has a mind like a child's.
-He is freed from prison by Blackbeard and becomes a member of the Blackbeard Pirates, followed by the Titanic Captain of the crew's seventh ship.
+He is freed from prison by Blackbeard and becomes a member of the Blackbeard Pirates, later becoming the Titanic Captain of the crew's seventh ship.

-- Attack of the 50-Foot Whatever: Sanjuan Wolf really earns his nickname Colossal Battleship, as he dwarf in size even the already gigantic Oars.
-He's so big the only place where he can hide is behind Marineford's base!!
+- Attack of the 50-Foot Whatever: San Juan Wolf really earns his nickname Great Battleship, as he even towers over the already gigantic Oars.
+He's so big that the only place where he can hide is behind Marineford's base!!
 This is due to having eaten a Devil Fruit, so much that he isn't in danger of drowning due to his sheer size.

 - Foreshadowing: A very subtle one following the Marineford War.
 While sitting in the water, Wolf complained that he was exhausted.
 At first, it was believed he was tired from walking from Marineford to the New World, but it was actually due to his Devil Fruit weakness.